 InMotion Hosting is one of the largest independent web hosting companies in the world.
 They’ve been around since 2001, and have tried to develop a brand around being the “nerd’s choice” that businesses also love.

-They’ve also positioned themselves as the one of the few large, stable hosting companies that is not owned by Endurance International – a holding corporation for many well-known hosting brands (including a few that I use for sites like HostGator, Bluehost, and iPage) that has the breadth, resources, and expertise to serve websites for businesses, organizations, and long-term projects.
+InMotion Hosting positions themselves as one of the few large, stable hosting companies that is not owned by Endurance International – a holding corporation for many well-known hosting brands (including a few that I use for sites like HostGator, Bluehost, and iPage) that has the breadth, resources, and expertise to serve websites for businesses, organizations, and long-term projects.

-Here’s what I’ve found to be the pros and cons & full InMotion Hosting review based on my experience there and at other providers as a customer & consultant.
+Here’s what I’ve found to be the pros and cons in a full InMotion Hosting review with next steps based on my experience with them and other providers as a customer & consultant.

 Pros of InMotion Hosting